Stochastic Optimal Control of a Sailboat: Numerical Implementation

 We choose the constant of proportionality in \eqref{eq_adaptivedt} to be $1.5$, to step into the middle of the first grid cell along the direction of motion.
 We then denote the scheme $S$ as the optimization of this operator over control angles $u$:

+The optimal control policy solution is then precisely the $\arg\min$ of (14).
 In practice, since our polar plot datasets contain a discrete set of $s(u)$ values, we perform this minimization by a simple grid search over the tabulated angles.
 The accuracy of this procedure can be also improved by expanding the available set of control angles through interpolation.

 The same reparameterization and Gauss-Hermite quadrature approach is used to produce a numerical operator $N$ which approximates the switching operator of \eqref{eq_switch_op} as